Hezekiah Ochuka

-Hezekiah Rabala Ochuka, (alias Awour) (23 July 1953 – 9 July 1987) was Senior Private in the Kenya Air Force, who ruled as the third president of Kenya for about six hours after planning and executing a coup against president Daniel arap Moi.
-Hezekiah Ochuka was the centre of the August 1, 1982 attempted coup, which the then president Daniel arap Moi survived in less than a day.
-The 29-year-old was a Grade 1 – the second lowest rank in the military.
-Hezekiah was an unapologetic individual who assumed the title of chairman of a so-called "People's Redemption Council" that planned to replace President Moi.
-Hezekiah's military knowledge and connections made it manageable for him to form a military heist on the Kenyan Government.
-Hezekiah was not successful in his attempt to completely overthrow his homeland's government; but he did manage to have control of the whole country of Kenya for six hours.
+Hezekiah Rabala Ochuka (23 July 1953 – 9 July 1987) was a military officer who was a Senior Private in the Kenya Air Force, and who claimed to have ruled Kenya for about six hours after attempting a coup against president Daniel arap Moi.
+Ochuka was the centre of the 1982 attempted coup, which then-president Daniel arap Moi defeated in less than a day.
+Ochuka was a 29-year-old Grade 1 soldier, the second lowest rank in the military.
+Hezekiah assumed the title of chairman of a so-called "People's Redemption Council" that planned to replace President Moi.
+Hezekiah's military knowledge and connections enabled him to organize and attempt a coup against the Kenyan Government.